-Tricon Shutdown system will control the reactor parameters as well as protect the plant from accidents.
+Tricon Shutdown system will control the reactor parameters and protect the simulated plant from accidents.
 An Update Information System processes the data from Tricon control and protection systems utilizing high-speed triple redundant Data Interface.
 Its triple redundancy ensures that data can be voted within the system.

-The Fault Indicator System monitors the parameters in various conditions in the plant, such as temperatures, flows, and pressures, to detect if they are below or above a set point.
-If an acceptable range is exceeded, then the Tricon system sends a signal to the control algorithm to take the required action.
+The Fault Indicator System monitors the parameters in various conditions in the plant, such as temperatures, flows, and pressures, to detect if they are below or above a certain set point.
+If an acceptable range is violated, the Tricon system sends a signal to the control algorithm to take the required action.
 The Tricon system also sends a signal to the Fault indicator.